 Water gently with a spray bottle.
 You can cover the bed with a sheet of plastic until the plants sprout.
 Continue to spray the little plants daily until they are almost mature, then cut back on the watering so that they don't crack.

 Potatoes can be put out in early spring.
-Mine go in a very long bed, 1 foot by 10 feet.
 Buy seed potatoes from the nursery.
 Cut them in chunks with at least one or two eyes per chunk.
+Spread the cut pieces of a newspaper and let them "cure" for one or two days.
 Lay the cut side down in you bed and push the potato in about 2 inches into the loose soil, 12 inches apart.
 Cover the potatoes with 6 inches of straw.
 Water well.
 When the plants emerge, add another 6 inches of straw.
+The potatoes will make in the straw above the dirt.
 After the plants have bloomed, you can start using the potatoes.
 Just pull back the straw and take what you need.
 Replace the straw.
 You will have clean, dirt-free potatoes all summer.